What 7 CEOs learned from hiring their husbands

 “It made me trust him more”

 In 2013, Lais Pontes Greene opened her public relations agency, primarily focusing on fashion.
 But over the years, she saw tremendous growth and change, leading her to branch out into other industries.
 By year two, she had clients in 13 countries and Forbes named her one of the 30 Under 30, thanks to her breakthrough campaigns.
-By late 2018, and she and her husband, Jason, had founded EverGreene Creative, a boutique digital marketing agency that covers all legs of marketing.
+By late 2018, she and her husband, Jason, had founded EverGreene Creative, a boutique digital marketing agency that covers all legs of marketing.
 They’ve been in business together since they got married and started their family.
 Jason primarily leads new client acquisition, thanks to his background in the real estate industry, and it was his ability to wrangle in the work that led them to launch EverGreene.

 While Greene says there was a bit of a learning curve in the beginning, one of the biggest benefits to having her husband on her team is how it’s enriched their connection, she says.
 “The more we worked together, the more I trusted to have my husband help with different aspects of the business.
 Working with my husband taught me that as a female entrepreneur, it is really important to communicate to your team members in a way that they will best understand, knowing that different people require different methods.”